pierremaw/obsidian-vault-organizer/README.md

 ## Introduction
 Welcome to the Vault Organizer!
 I created this script as I was fascinated by recursion and dynamic programming, and I wanted to visualize them in action.

-The Vault Organizer is a Python utility script that can organize, update, and maintain an Obsidian Vault.
+The Vault Organizer is a Python automation bot that can organize, update, and maintain an Obsidian Vault.

-## What does the script do?
+## What does the automation bot do?
-The script:
+The automation bot:
 1. Traverses a configurable set of folders within an Obsidian Vault.
 2. Scans the folders for notes that have the `.md` postfix.
 3. Categorizes notes based on tag metadata.